 You first have to recognize that the largest barrier to entry in investing is that a lot of high performing, quality stocks are expensive.
 They can run anywhere from $50 to $1,000 (darn you Amazon, you expensive monster).
 Even ETF’s can be quite expensive at around $150-$250 a share.

 They are tough for a college kid or low-income individual to afford and that can really hold you back.
 (If you are confused about what ETF’s are then you can learn about this and other investment terms as good places to set and forget your money).

 The way I see it, you have three viable options.
 Well, besides robbing a bank for the money you need to invest.
 In which case, best of luck to you on that one…

 (I am in no way endorsing the act of bank robbery just in case that is misleading… 😉 )

-1. You can open an account with a broker that has no minimum deposit requirements and start transferring 20 dollars a month to your account.
+1. Open an account with a broker with no minimum deposit requirements and start transferring 20 dollars a month to your account.

 M1 Finance requires a larger initial deposit fee, but if you have the 500 dollars needed, once you make the first deposit you can invest smaller amounts as often as you would like.

 If you truly only have twenty dollars or less, Robinhood is the better bet of these two.

 2. Use Stash to invest only $20 at a time.